A furnace lasts between 15 and 20 years, so getting a handle on the system’s history can help you budget for a replacement.

 If you still haven’t uncovered the serial number, consult the user manual.
 The original furnace manual should contain the system’s date.
 If that’s not an option, contact the manufacturer.
 A customer service representative may ask for a picture of your furnace to help determine its age.
 They may not be able to provide you a precise date, but they’ll at least know the decade it was manufactured.

 Bottom line: Still stumped?
-Contact the pros at Quality Degree at (610) 600-1108.
+Call the pros at Quality Degree, Inc. at (610) 600-1108 or fill out an online contact form.
 We can diagnose your heating system to help you determine how much longer it will last.